expo/examples/with-yarn-workspaces/README.md

 │   └── expo-custom
 │       └── src/index.tsx ➡️ exports a custom message which is imported and displayed in the app │       └── src/tsconfig.json ➡️ default TypeScript configuration for expo-module-scripts
-├── package.json ➡️ contains the `postinstall` script and scripts with yarn commands to run applications └── babel.config.js ➡️ Babel config (should be using `babel-preset-expo`)
+├── package.json ➡️ contains yarn commands to run applications
+└── babel.config.js ➡️ Babel config (should be using `babel-preset-expo`)
 ```

 ## 📝 Notes

-This example uses [expo-yarn-workspaces](https://github.com/expo/expo/tree/master/packages/expo-yarn-workspaces) to facilitate running the app inside of a monorepo.
-It also uses [expo-module-scripts](https://github.com/expo/expo/tree/master/packages/expo-module-scripts) to build the library in `packages/expo-custom`.
-An alternative to expo-module-scripts is [react-native-builder-bob](https://github.com/callstack/react-native-builder-bob).

-Please note that there are currently a few of quirks with using monorepos with EAS Build and with `expo prebuild` / `expo run:[ios|android]`.
-This example handles those automatically, but you need to be aware of them.

-1. Expo SDK packages should be added to the `"symlinks"` list in `package.json`.
-2. `index.js` is used instead of expo-yarn-workspaces' default `__generated__/AppEntry.js` because React Native's `bundle` command does not respect the `"main"` field in `package.json`, so we can't use it here.
-3. `metro.config.js` must extend `expo-yarn-workspaces`'s default configuration.
-This automatically extends `@expo/metro-config`.
-[Learn about customizing metro.config.js](https://docs.expo.dev/guides/customizing-metro/).
+This example uses the configuration described in the [Expo Monorepos Guide](https://docs.expo.dev/guides/monorepos/)